dabla/ejb-jpa2-sdo-service-mvn/ReadMe.txt

 call mvn install:install-file -Dfile=toplink-grid.jar -DgroupId=com.oracle.toplink -DartifactId=toplink-grid -Dversion=11.1.1 -Dpackaging=jar -DgeneratePom=true

-To fix the "Absent Code attribute in method that is not native or abstract in class" error at runtime, I switched the javaee-api dependency with the glassfish-embedded-all dependency.
+To fix the "Absent Code attribute in method that is not native or abstract in class" error at runtime when executing the unit tests, I switched the javaee-api dependency with the glassfish-embedded-all dependency.
 Reason why this error occurs at runtime is explained here:

 http://www.mkyong.com/maven/how-to-download-j2ee-api-javaee-jar-from-maven/